Transform teamwork with Confluence. See why Confluence is the content collaboration hub for all teams.

 That’s the point.
 Goal setting boosts accountability for you and your team, which means you’re far more inspired to follow through.

 Kickstart your motivation by sharing that goal with someone you trust (yep, your team members count).
-In one study from Dominican University, 70% of participants who set a goal and then sent progress updates to a friend touted achievement.
+In one study at Dominican University, 70% of participants who set a goal and sent progress updates to a friend reported achieving it.
+Creating a supportive community can also provide inspiration and accountability, making it easier to stay on track and motivated.

 How to set goals you want to stick to